You can make 100% Sprouted Whole Wheat Burger Buns that are light and fluffy!

 Is Sprouted Wheat Flour Gluten-Free?

 Sprouted wheat is NOT gluten-free.
 However, because of its lower starch content, some people who have been on a gluten-free diet due to gluten sensitivity have been able to eat sprouted flour.
-It is not appropriate for those with celiac disease.

 Is Sprouted Wheat Low-Carb?